jbeaulieu/appstore-icon-grabber/README.md

 Disclaimer
 ----------

-__In a nutshell:__ It's not my fault if Apple or the app developer call for your head on a platter because you failed to correctly attribute an icon to its proper owner.

-I do not own the icons downloaded using this tool, and chances are neither do you, the user.
+I do not own the icons downloaded using this tool, and chances are neither do you.
 This tool merely provides easier access to material that is already openly available on the web.
-It is your job to see to it that anything gained through use of this tool is properly attributed to its original source.
-I take no responsibility for the use or misuse of any graphics or other information gathered through this script.
+It is your job to ensure that anything gained through use of this tool is properly attributed to its original source.
+I take no responsibility for the misuse of any graphics or other information gathered through this script.